alfuwu/Hyleus-Vault/Stories/False Divinity.md

 Lili absolutely had all of these gripes because she was worried about another war and definitely not because she was infatuated with the new and fancy technologies the mortals kept cooking up.
 Perhaps longevity was more of a curse than most realized; Lili couldn't recall the last time she'd had an idea for a groundbreaking new invention.
 It was entirely possible that she'd never had any to begin with.

 Satisfied with her rigorous internal thought processes and entirely just critique of her deity's priorities, Lili stood up from her soft chair.

+The ever-cool, perfect air of Heaven brushed against her skin and ruffled her three pairs of snow-white wings as she stretched, preparing to descend down to the Mortal Plane in order to stop Lhuunkzar's lackeys once more.
+That upstart immortal fool never ceased causing trouble for the denizens of Hyleus, it seemed.
+Why couldn't he just stay locked up in the Void like the man he was?
+Or, better yet, find some *other* material plane far, far away from the Hyleus supercluster to go bother instead?

+Lili exited her residency within His Most Holy Majesty O the Soul, High Lord Deimos' sanctum and made her way out onto the streets of Eden, the capital of Heaven.
+The crowd was bustling this time of year; festivities for [[{{REDACTED}}]] were well underway by now.
+The atmosphere was verging on physical sensation.

+The crowd, mostly made up of people who had died on the Mortal Plane and ended up with their soul ensnared by Heaven, parted ways before Lili as she briskly moved down the streets.
+Using one's wings as an angel was generally considered a faux-pas and reserved for emergencies, hence Lili's lack of flying.

+After a couple dozen minutes of rather leisurely moving through the city (by Lili's standards, anyway) she came up on a rather large building situated in betwixt two smaller buildings of lesser import.
+It was one of the many restricted interplanar teleportation buildings, and also one of the oldest.